Werner Daum

-Werner Daum (born 1943) is a German diplomat and author, specialising in the cultural history of Yemen, Sudan and the Arabian Peninsula.
+Werner Daum (14 July 1943 – 12 July 2025) was a German diplomat and author, specialising in the cultural history of Yemen, Sudan and the Arabian Peninsula.

 Diplomatic career

 From 1992 to 1995, he was Head of the Human Rights Department in the German mission in Geneva.
-As such, he represented Germany in the Commission on Human Rights and various other Human Rights organisations of the United Nations in Geneva.
-After having served as minister-counselor at the German embassy in Tirana, Daum was Germany's ambassador to Sudan from 1996 to 2000.
+As such, he represented Germany on the Commission on Human Rights and various other Human Rights organisations of the United Nations in Geneva.
+After having served as minister-counsellor at the German embassy in Tirana, Daum was Germany's ambassador to Sudan from 1996 to 2000.